-- 1. There are no waivers for course work done in the Basic MEMS Program.
-First responders will be allowed to write a Practicum relating to an incident where they participated as a first responder.
-Basic MEMS only waiver is for First responders will be allowed to write a Practicum related to an incident that they participated in as a Frist Responder prior to being a member of the SDF. - 2.
-Senior MEMS Senior MEMS only waiver is for First responders will be allowed to write a Practicum related to an incident that they participated in as a First Responder prior to being a member of the SDF. - 3.
-There are no waivers for Master MEMS. - 4.
-Waivers for the LNO course of study are as follows: - a.
-The Agency designated the individual as an LNO? - b.
-The individual already received their MEMS Academy certification as a Master MEMS - c.
+There are no waivers for Master MEMS.

+Waivers for the LNO course of study are as follows:

+- a.
+The Agency designated the individual as an LNO. - b.
+The individual already received their MEMS Academy certification as a Master MEMS. - c.
 Documented history of activations where the individual has worked as an LNO. - d.
 Provide the time which work as an LNO can be documented. - e.
 One activation for a limited period in a LNO capacity would not qualify as a waiver. - f.
 Documented history as an LNO must be provided.